brettchalupa/graphql-docs/README.md

 ## Breakdown

-There are several phases going on in one little `GraphQLDocs.build` call:
+There are several phases going on the single `GraphQLDocs.build` call:

 * The GraphQL IDL file is read (if you passed `filename`) through `GraphQL::Client` (or simply read if you passed a string through `schema`).
 * `GraphQL::Parser` manipulates the IDL into a slightly saner format.